Library Services for Patrons with Disabilities

 Library staff will do their best to assist you at all times.
 However, please be aware that staffing levels are lower during evenings and weekends.
 It is advisable to call ahead and arrange for special assistance.

 The Abbotsford campus library is wheelchair accessible, with ramped entrances, automatic doors, a gateless entryway and elevator access to the second floor.
-The Chilliwack library building (A building) has automatic doors at the main entrance.
+The Chilliwack library is also wheelchair accessible.
 Staff will assist any patrons who require assistance entering and exiting any campus library.

 Wheelchair accessible washrooms are located in G Building (the library building) in Abbotsford, A building in Chilliwack, and in the Heritage Park building in Mission.